 We next analyse out-, in- and net-, migration outcomes for a selection of five core cities.
 Figure 2 shows out, in- and net migration rates in Madrid, Barcelona, Valencia, Zaragoza and Bilbao with their suburbs, other urban areas, towns and rural municipalities.
 All five core cities display overall negative net migration rates during the pandemic in 2020.
-These negative net balances exacerbated the largest core cities, Madrid, Barcelona and Valencia, with rates declining from -0.5%, -5.8% and -2.3% in 2016-19 to -12.4%, -14.0% and -9.0%, respectively (see Table 2 in the SM).
+These negative net balances exacerbated the largest core cities, Madrid, Barcelona and Valencia, with rates declining from -0.5%, -5.8% and -2.3% in 2016-19 to -12.4%, -14.0% and -9.0%, respectively.
 In Zaragoza and Bilbao, positive net migration balances in 2016-19 were reversed, declining from 1.4% to -4.9% and 0.7% to -6.5%, respectively.
 These more pronounced negative net balances were due to a decline of in-migration and a rise in out-migration, except for Valencia, where the main cause seems to be an overall decline in in-migration.

 Although rising declines in net migration rates are observed for population exchanges with all types of areas for our sample of cities, the largest drops consistently occurred for migration interactions with rural municipalities, reflecting an acceleration in counter-urbanisation, especially in Madrid and Barcelona.
-Figure 2 shows that net migration rates to other urban areas were reversed from positive to negative in the global cities of Madrid and, to a lesser extent in Barcelona, preliminary as a result of declining in-migration, but also caused by an increase of out-migration.
-Yet, suburbanisation is the dominant pattern in the national migration system, except in Zaragoza.
-Net-migration with suburbs was negative for all cities in the pre-pandemic period and further reductions were recorded in 2020 due to a decay in the number of arrivals from suburbs to core cities, particularly in Madrid, Barcelona and Valencia.
+Figure 2 also shows that net migration rates to other urban areas were reversed from positive to negative in the global cities of Madrid and, to a lesser extent in Barcelona, preliminary as a result of declining in-migration, but also caused by an increase of out-migration.
+Yet, suburbanisation is the dominant pattern in the national